Leukemia is a cancer of the blood cells. Normally, blood cells are made in

 There are many causes of leukemia, from exposure to toxins to viral infections and a consequence of prior chemotherapy for cancer.

 Living near a fuel station may quadruple the risk of acute leukemia in children.
 French scientists who carried out a study of more than 500 infants found that a child whose home was near a fuel station or vehicle-repair garage was four times as likely to develop leukemia as a child whose home was further away.
 And the longer a child had lived nearby, the higher the risk of leukemia seemed to be.
 The prevalence of childhood leukemia is four in every 100,000 children, but it is the most common type of childhood cancer in developed countries.
-Few clear risk factors have been identified for the childhood variant, but exposure to benzene in the workplace has been identified as a possible factor in leukemia in adults.
+Few clear risk factors have been identified for the childhood variant, but exposure to benzene in the workplace has been identified as a possible factor in leukemia in adults and car pollution has a great deal of benzene.
 The risk appeared to be even greater for acute non-lymphoblastic leukemia, which was seven times more common among children living close to a fuel station or commercial garage.
 Occupational and Environmental Medicine, September 2004.

 Power lines can cause a small increase in the risk of childhood leukemia.
 Other leukemia causes are radiation and benzene, and chemotherapeutic agents.
 People who spend years using older permanent hair dyes may have somewhat higher odds of developing leukemia.